adamduncan/eleventy-plugin-i18n/README.md

 If a matching translation for a given dictionary item can't be found, the `i18n` filter will try to find a fallback from this language in its place.

-:eyes: `eleventy-plugin-i18n` will warn you in the Node console when the intended or fallback values can't be found for a given language based on your `translations`.
+👀 `eleventy-plugin-i18n` will warn you in the Node console when the intended or fallback values can't be found for a given language based on your `translations`.

 ## Usage